lukuky64/SaC_CATHETER_NAV/centre_prediction/README.md

 ### Prerequisites
-- Ensure you have tensorflow library installed
+- Ensure you have tensorflow library installed for python
 ---
+In your terminal:
 ```Bash
 pip3 install tensorflow
 ```